mayajaral/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cas in the election.
+### County
+ - The counties were:
+    - Jefferson
+    - Denver
+    - Arapahoe
+- The candidate results were:
+    - Jefferson received 10.5% of the vote and 38,855 number of votes.
+    - Denver received 82.8% of the vote and 306,055 number of votes.
+    - Arapahoe received 6.7% of the vote and 24,801 number of votes.
+- The county with the largest turnover:
+    - Diana DeGette, who received 82.8% of the vote and 306,055 number of votes.

+### Candidates
 - The cadidates were:
     - Charles Casper Stockham
     - Diana DeGette